sumairq/Web3-React-truffle-boiler-plate/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] and truffle init.

+## Student notes

+You can make requests with simple window.ethereum object made available by metamask but you should consider using the Web3.js library as it makes available many other important functionalities.

 ## Available Scripts